-The portal of 150 adit is close to the decause of north side of Glory Hole and has been so destroyed by sloughing into the Glory Hole, that the adit is inaccessible.
+The portal of 150 adit is close to the north side of Glory Hole and because of sloughing into the Glory Hole, is inaccessible.

 No. 1 adit is a drift on the Main vein.
-This working is caved at a point 20 feet from the portal but in this section the vein was seen to consist of 5 feet of slightly sheared carbonate rock that contains a few stringers of quartz; other mineralization includes fine-grained pyrite and a little sphalerite.
+This working is caved at a point 20 feet from the portal but in this section the vein was seen to eonsist of 5 feet of slightly sheared carbonate rock that contains a few stringers of quartz; other mineralization includes fine-grained pyrite and a little spahlerite.
 From company plans the vein appears to have been stoped above and below this drift.